One-time review activities

 - For example, a workflow has two activities.
 The first activity has 3 participants and the last activity has 1 for a total of 4 tasks.
 The first activity has the one-time review option available.
 After the workflow is initiated, two participants in the first activity complete their tasks and the workflow shows as 50% complete.

 - A third participant postpones the workflow creating a one-time review activity.
 The workflow is restarted, now with 3 activities and 5 tasks, and the one-time participant completes their task.
 The workflow is now 0% completei.
 Next, all three participants in the first activity complete their tasks.
 The workflow is now 75% complete.
 The one-time activity has no effect on the percentage complete.

 To create a one-time review (Classic and New interface)

 - Go to Reviews and Approvals > My Tasks and select a workflow where the task is set to Approve.

 - In the FDA, right-click and select Workflow > Submit Approval.

 - In the Web Client, select the check box next to the task and click Submit Approval/Review.

 - Enter any comments.

-- To attach a document containing additional feedback, click Browse to add the file.
+- To attach a document containing additional feedback, click Browse or Choose File to add the file.
 Select the "Remove the local copy of this file after my review feedback has been successfully sent" check box if applicable.